gabrielhase/livingtown/README.md

   1. Install node.js and npm (http://nodejs.org/)
   2. Install grunt using `npm install -g grunt-cli`
-  3. From the root of the project run `npm install`
+  3. From the root of the project run `npm install` and `bower install`
   4. Run `grunt server` to start the development server at port 9000 (livereload)
   5. Run `grunt build` to build the files needed by XCode for production use
   6. Run `grunt server:dist` to start a local server that tests the minified and optimized dist version.